HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

 ### Dynamically-rendered content

 ARIA live regions are critical for making dynamically changing content accessible.
 They inform screen readers about updates to page content, such as form validation messages, status updates, or live feeds.
 These updates occur without a full page reload, and are therefore necessary for users to receive important information without disruption.

-In 2025, about 33% of sites use the `aria-live` attribute, up 4% from 2024.
-Usage of the `role` value `status`, essentially an `aria-live` value of `polite`, increased by approximately 5%.
-This signals more widespread adoption of polite notifications that inform users of non-urgent updates.

-Additional ARIA roles, such as `alert`, `timer`, `log`, and `marquee`, also have implicit `aria-live` attributes with predefined behaviors, enabling a broad spectrum of live region use cases.

 <figure>
   <table>